Coach Accelerator Programme

 - a commitment to working within High Performance Sport NZ’s Coaching code of ethics.

-Please note that priority will be given to coaches of sports defined by High Performance Sport NZ as targeted sports – Athletics, Bike, Cricket (Men), Netball, Rugby (Men), Rowing, Swimming, Triathlon and Yachting.
+Please note that priority will be given to coaches of sports defined by High Performance Sport NZ as targeted sports – bike, rowing, yachting, athletics, equestrian, rugby sevens (men), netball, canoe, triathlon, hockey (women), Paralympics and Winter.

 By application: supported by the NSO.
-Applications close in November.
+Applications close at the end of September each year.

 Responsibilities of the National Sports Organisations include the need to: